JqJohnny/RealKana/README.md

 - Download or copy javascript file
 - Create a new userscript and copy code over to the new script.

-### Known Issues
+## Known Issues
-Does not work with speedmode
+Does not work with speedmode <endl>
-Katakana to be added
-Selecting other items in the top, causes the app to stop working (requires a refresh).
+Katakana doesn't work with - <endl>
+Navigating to different sections (e.g., Intro, Study, Blog) causes the script to stop working — refresh the page to restore functionality. <endl>
-Overlap of textbox and definition if the user gets it wrong.
+Overlap of textbox and definition if the user gets it wrong. <endl>

-Versions
+## Versions
 1.2
-Bug fixes with definition display.
+Bug fixes with definition display. <endl>
-Stops the kana from shifting upwards allowing for easier reading
+Stops the kana from shifting upwards allowing for easier reading.

 1.1
 Definitions are now also shown directly on page.

 1.0
+Initial release - Supports Hiragana and some katakana.
 Definitions are shown in the console.